TheJessieKirk/age_of_empires_iii_2007_expansion/README.md

 #### _Blood, Ice and Steal_ Act 1
 * In _Breakout_:
     * Alain Magnan's "knights" are now cossacks instead of hussars, as this is what he is accompanied by in _The Floria Coast_.
-    * Morgan Black says "Good work" when all treasures have been gathered.
+    * Morgan Black says "good work" when all treasures have been gathered.
-    * There are Ottoman dyngies on the shore, as these were established in _The Falcon Lands on Malta_.
+    * There are Ottoman dingies on the shore, as these were established in _The Falcon Lands on Malta_.

-* In _Answers_, the hoop throwers have been replaced with crossbowmen _(I didn't want them to just disapear at the start of Into the Caves, nor did I want to make the secondary objective of building hoop throwers to easy __-Jess__)_.
+* In _Answers_, the hoop throwers have been replaced with crossbowmen _(I didn't want them to just disapear at the start of Into the Caves, nor did I want to make the secondary objective of building hoop throwers too easy __-Jess__)_.

 * In _Into the Caves_:
-    *  You now start with three additional crossbowmen and 3 additional spearmen, as they are established in _Answers_.
+    *  You now start with 3 additional crossbowmen and 3 additional spearmen, as they are established in _Answers_.
-    *  The secondary objective "find a shipwreck and gather any supplies near it" is now fixed so you can complete it, and Morgan Black says "Good work" when you do.
+    *  The secondary objective "find a shipwreck and gather any supplies near it" is now fixed so you can complete it, and Morgan Black says "good work" when you do.

 * In _Lizzie the Pirate_, all Maltese caravels are now galleys.